slatedocs/slate/source/index.html.md

 title | string | title of the blog post note | string | optional comment on the post body | string | plain text representation of the blog post body with line breaks, **but no HTML markup** body_html | string |  blog post body with **HTML markup**, includes images with copyright information.
+Allowed HTML tags are `a, br, div, em, figcaption, figure, h1, img, li, ol, strong, ul`.
 Following example CSS can be used to show copyright over the image at the top left corner: `.image-wrapper { position: relative; } .image-caption { position: absolute; top: 0; left: 0; z-index: 1; }` publication_date | datetime | publication date of this post source | string | original source of the post - e.g. a newspaper in case an article was shared from an external url.
 Will be null in case of internal posts, i.e. posts written by the entity themselves. source.url | string | url of the source article